 So, if now the government at the Centre says that people should sacrifice their desire for justice and truth in the national interest, in the name of nationalism and patriotism, it should be opposed.
 If there are forces, which declare that India will be a Hindu Rashtra by 2023 or 2025, they should be opposed.
 For this is a secular nation and will remain secular.
 This is a democratic nation and will remain so.

 Megha Pansare is an assistant professor at Shivaji University, Kolhapur, where she teaches Russian.
-She is the daughter of Govind Pansare.
+She is the daughter-in-law of Govind Pansare.